 Kara Swisher hosts industry leaders, politicians and media personalities in this popular podcast series.

 Guy Raz talks to the founders of some of the most famous companies of today’s world, who take us through their journey of how they got their business running and eventually scaled to global popularity.

 R/GA is a multi-service agency that got featured on Ad Age’s 2017 Agency A-List.
-Their Twitter account is a must follow if you want to learn how a marketing agency can effectively use social media to keep their audience engaged.
+Their Twitter account is a must-follow if you want to learn how a marketing agency can effectively use social media to keep its audience engaged.

 Bonus: Time Doctor